Nozbe/NoOffice.org/_book/security.md

 redirect_from: /book/security/
 part: two
 title: Keep things secure
 subtitle: "Security is key.
-Have a handy checklist that will help you keeping data and systems secure."
+Have handy checklists that will help securing your virtual office."
 ---

 * TOC
 {:toc}

-## Traditional office is not as secure as you might think!
+## Traditional office is not a solution to security

 There are various approaches to securing team's data and systems.
 Old-school approach is insisting on having a physical office just for the sake of security.
-One could argue that only then real tangible control over everything can be implemented.
+One could argue that only then the real tangible control over everything can be implemented.

 Now that we have all of our devices connected to the Internet, the data we store on our devices is exposed beyond the constraints of the office buildings.
 Some companies try to restrict access by having extra firewalls and constraints imposed by the network systems within the office.
 That's great, but it's not sustainable because if an employee would leave the building, they would instantly lose access to many (if not all) company mandated services and systems.

 What the Coronavirus pandemic taught us in 2020 is that having access to work environment outside of the realm of an office is not just convenience.
 It's a must.

 Luckily, there are ways of keeping it secure.
 This chapter will serve as a handy security checklist for all the teams large and small that want to set up their work environment on the Internet in a safe way.
 It's based on our years of experience, consultation with many other similar companies and just following and improving the best practices in the IT industry.
 Initially this chapter was a checklist in our internal documentation written up by our VP of Product, Rafał.[^1]